 A common travel area (CTA) exists between the UK, the Republic of Ireland, the Channel Islands and the Isle of Man.
-Specific rules apply for pupils arriving into Scotland from outside the CTA and such pupils will need to comply with the current travel restrictions for the wider population (e.g. when returning to school after the holidays).
+Specific rules may apply for pupils arriving into Scotland from outside the CTA and such pupils will need to comply with the current travel restrictions for the wider population (e.g. when returning to school after the holidays).
+New measures will come into effect at 4am on 11 February 2022.
 Please see the sections on Surveillance, testing and outbreak management, Isolation and International Arrivals and Before Travelling below for more detail.

 Continuous reviews of international travel regulations, taking into account the latest evidence about new variants and progress in reducing community transmission levels, take place.
-New arrangements will be communicated at the earliest opportunity.
-Schools, however, are strongly advised to be alert to the fast changing situation due to the emergence of the Omicron variant.
+New arrangements are communicated at the earliest opportunity.
+Schools, however, are strongly advised to be alert to fast changing situations, for example the emergence of new variants.